 Just to put that in context, a common procedure like back surgery will cost about €16,000.
 That’s not counting time off work etc. How much of that you pay will depend on your health cover.
 I have helped lots of people avoid major procedures like surgery of one kind or another.
 It is almost impossible to calculate the value of finding a remedy for the problems of a child.

-Craniosacral therapy is intense work to facilitate and I’ve found that any more than 12 people a week and I start to burn out pretty quickly.
+This is intense work to facilitate and I have found that any more than 8 people a week and I start to burn out pretty quickly.

 Not For Everyone